 \subsubsection{A sense of agency.}

-First, agency is manifested through operational control over the in-car space.
-Users are able to customize the in-car settings according to their own preferences, such as adjusting the temperature, choosing the music they want to listen to, or opening and closing the windows.
-In this sense, the vehicle becomes a space where users can ``do whatever they want''.
-As P12 explained, the vehicle supports voice commands that allow passengers to directly control various functions, \textit{``I can ask it to turn the volume down, and when I feel hot, I can say I want the temperature lowered.''} The advantages of this form of agency become particularly salient when contrasted with rides that involve a human driver.
-In conventional ride-hailing services, passengers often lack autonomy and must communicate their requests to the driver and obtain consent, and such requests are not always accommodated.
+First, agency was manifested through operational control over the in-car space.
+Users were able to customize the in-car settings according to their own preferences, such as adjusting the temperature, choosing the music they want to listen to, or opening and closing the windows.
+In this sense, the vehicle became a space where users could ``do whatever they want''.
+As P12 explained, the vehicle supports voice commands that allow passengers to directly control various functions, \textit{``I can ask it to turn the volume down, and when I feel hot, I can say I want the temperature lowered.''} The advantages of this form of agency became particularly salient when contrasted with rides that involve a human driver.
+In conventional ride-hailing services, passengers often lacked autonomy and must communicate their requests to the driver and obtain consent, and such requests were not always accommodated.
 As P12 noted, \textit{``I’ve encountered some drivers who have habits that negatively affect my riding experience, like playing the music too loudly, choosing music I don’t like, or setting the air conditioning in a way that makes me uncomfortable.
 But since I’m an introverted person, I often feel awkward about making these requests or suggestions.''} Similarly, P1 mentioned, \textit{``Some cars smell really bad.
 And you can’t even open the window.
 If you do, the driver will complain and say the air conditioning is on.''}